souchetantonio-tech/211FinalProject/README.md

 Landsat Collection 2 Level-2 QA Pixel band (Landsat 8) from the U.S. Geological Survey EarthExplorer website: https://earthexplorer.usgs.gov/
 .
 The spatial coverage includes a Landsat scene overlapping Chicago and the surrounding Midwest region, and the temporal coverage corresponds to a single acquisition date on August 31, 2023.
 The main variables include pixel-level quality assessment values indicating cloud cover, cloud shadows, snow, water, and other surface conditions used for masking and preprocessing satellite imagery.
 The file format is GeoTIFF (.tif).

+American Community Survey (ACS) 5-Year demographic data from the United States Census Bureau website: https://data.census.gov/
+.
+The spatial coverage includes Chicago wards, and the temporal coverage corresponds to the most recent 5-year ACS estimates (e.g., 2018–2022).
+The main variables include median household income, total population, population density, and other demographic indicators aggregated at the ward level.
+The file format is CSV (.csv).